Twin electroweak bubble nucleation and gravitational wave under the $S_3$ symmetry of two-Higgs-doublet model: INTRODUCTION

 Two scenarios are commonly seen when analyzing the structure of EWPT process: the single-stage scenario as in Refs. \cite{zb,pkll,yukawa1,yukawa2, gww}, most theories under this scenario are models that modify SM; and mixed or separated multi-phase scenarios \cite{plv,phonglongvan2,ptl,pa}, via models have group structures different from SM.

 Currently there are three methods to survey the effective potential of EWPT process.
 The first method: The effective potential $V_{eff}(v)$ which is a function of $v$ (VEV), written jointly for two VEVs and $v^2=v^2_1+v_2^2$.
 The second one in Refs.~\cite{dori,mayumi}: the effective potential is a function of two VEVs but EWPT is still one phase as SM.
 The third method is ours, in Ref.\cite{pal}: the effective potential into two separate parts $[V_{eff}=V_{eff}(v_1)+V_{eff}(v_2)]$ and examining two discrete stages.
+These methods all require the effective potential.
+However, considering the mixing components of VEVs will lead to whether the electroweak phase transition is a single-stage or a multi-stage process.

-The two Higgs model with $S_3$ symmetry (2HDM-$S_3$) \cite{1601}, an extended version of 2HDM, has been studied by us in terms of strigers for a first order electroweak phase transitions \cite{pal}.
+The two-Higgs-doublet model with $S_3$ symmetry (2HDM-$S_3$) \cite{1601}, an extended version of 2HDM.
+2HDM-$S_3$ has many new particles and two VEVs, with suitable structures and triggers for multi-stage electroweak phase transition calculations as well as sphaleron and GW analysis, and it has been studied by us in terms of triggers for a first order electroweak phase transition \cite{pal}.
 Other roles of $S_3$ symmetry in the quark sector or the Yukawa couplings, are discussed in Refs. \cite{bpal1,bpal2,bpal3,braconi}.

-The above center condition was solved in the two-Higgs-doublet model with $S_3$ symmetry.
+The first order EWPT was solved in the two-Higgs-doublet model with $S_3$ symmetry.
 When adding the $S_3$ symmetry to 2HDM, it makes the path of EWPT process discrete.
 This decoherence is expressed by two discretization stages corresponding to two VEVs.
 Typically, the first phase goes with $v_2$, the second phase goes with $v_1$.

 The $S_3$ symmetry acts as the one to simplify the parameters of Higgs potential and can make the EWPT process discrete.
 But it does not play the dominant role in terms of particle interaction dynamics in 2HDM.
-Therefore, the value domains of $\tan\beta$ drawn from different data in 2HDM are still valid in 2HDM-$S_3$.
-These remarks are like the following conclusions: \begin{itemize} \item According to Ref.~\cite{beta1,beta2,bpal1,bpal2,dori}, when calculating decay channels and combining LHC data, $1<\tan\beta<17$.
+Therefore, the value domains of $\tan\beta=v_2/v_1$ drawn from different data in 2HDM are still valid in 2HDM-$S_3$.
+These remarks are like the following conclusions: \begin{itemize} \item According to Ref.~\cite{beta1,beta2,bpal1,bpal2,dori}, when calculating decay channels and combining LHC data, $1<\tan\beta=v_2/v_1<17$.
 Cases of $\tan\beta$ less than one do not exist.
 The masses of heavy particles are more than 190 GeV\cite{mayumi,CMS2,126}.

 \item On the other hand, the independent gauge of EWPT (specifically the effective potential and the phase transition strength) \cite{zb, 1101.4665, 1101.4665b,1101.4665c,Arefe}.
 The daisy loops are not the main cause of EWPT but reduces the strength of EWPT \cite{r23}.
 Therefore, when investigating around the electroweak phase transition temperature region, for simplicity we can ignore their contributions.